 Health Employer Risks From OIG LEIE Gaps

-In the second quarter of 2017, there were over 67,750 excluded individuals and entities on OIG LEIE.
+In the second quarter of 2017, there were over 67,750 excluded individuals and entities on the OIG LEIE.
 However, there were another 61,500+ State Medicaid exclusions.
-Since the statistics show that over 50% of state exclusions are not contained in OIG LEIE, that is a lot of risk exposure to your healthcare organization if you are not including all 40 state Medicaid exclusion lists in your monthly exclusion monitoring.
+Since the statistics show that over 50% of state exclusions are not contained in the OIG LEIE, that is a lot of risk exposure to your healthcare organization if you are not including all 40 state Medicaid exclusion lists in your monthly exclusion monitoring.

 This is troubling for many reasons, not the least of which is the fact that under the Affordable Care Act Section 6501 an employer is now held liable for knowing if an individual or entity is terminated in any one state, and therefore not eligible for enrollment in another state.
 This means that if a person or entity is terminated for cause in any one state, then the person or entity is considered terminated in ALL states.
 An exclusion in one state can have an effect in other states, and therefore render the individual and/or entity ineligible for reimbursement of federal healthcare dollars (Medicare, Medicaid, CHIPS, TriCare, etc…).

 So, if a healthcare employer is only conducting a pre-employment OIG exclusion check, then it is exposing the company to the possible risk of continuing to bill CMS for an existing employee or third party services or items in its bill to CMS that is excluded.
-Best practice is to conduct monthly OIG exclusion monitoring of all staff and vendors as well as monitoring all Medicaid exclusion lists.
+The best practice is to conduct monthly OIG exclusion monitoring of all staff and vendors as well as monitoring all Medicaid exclusion lists.
 As of today, there are 40 such state Medicaid exclusion lists.

 How Often Should Exclusion Lists be Searched?